Carbonique/sui/README.md

  - `git clone` this repository
  - Build and bring up with `docker-compose up -d`
  - The page should be available at  `http://localhost:4000`

-To run at a different port open edit docker-compose.yml:

-    ports:
-          - 4000:80

-#### Install pull from git variant:

- - refreshs source code every 5 minutes from master branch you provided - convenience feature for lacy devs
- - `git clone` this repository
- - build image `docker build -f DockerfilePullFromGit -t sui:latest .`
- - run image with `docker run -e GITURL='https://x:ghp_x@github.com/jeroenpardon/sui.git' -p 8081:80 sui:latest`
- - can be run also with a private repository by setting username:api-key@ in the url (see above example).
-Otherwise remove this part of the url.

 ### Customization